rhodey/rhodey.org/assets/md/minimal-blog-platform-react.md

 ```

 ### BlogList
 `BlogList` can be found in [js/blog-list.js](https://github.com/rhodey/react.rhodey.org/blob/ed7b1af8feab645622639cf6bae76157686c9c88/js/blog-list.js), its core functionality is to render the content index I explained previously in the *"Static Assets"* section.
 The blog entry summaries in the content index are Markdown, notice how they're rendered in `BlogEntryGist` using [Marked](https://www.npmjs.com/package/marked).
-I've stripped out the undeniably beautiful [emoticon](https://en.wikipedia.org/wiki/List_of_emoticons) code, CSS transition animation, and fancy AJAX prefetching to keep the focus on the core blogging platform design. *UPDATE: the fancy AJAX cache prefetch backfired on me like deep down I always knew it would.*
+I've stripped out the undeniably beautiful [emoticon](https://en.wikipedia.org/wiki/List_of_emoticons) code, CSS transition animation, and fancy AJAX prefetching to keep the focus on the core blogging platform design.

 ```JavaScript
 var BlogEntryMeta = React.createClass({